Figure 1: Two Underground Alignment Options for CRL in the Vicinity of the CCNR

 - Travelling time: approximately 11 minutes (from Bright Hill to the same next station)

 To allow an informed decision on the final alignment for the CRL, LTA commissioned in 2014 an Environmental Impact Assessment (EIA) for both alignment options.
 The LTA adopted a robust two-phase EIA process for the two alignment options.

 Phase 1 evaluated the existing ecosystem and physical conditions of the CCNR as well as the environmental impact of site investigation (SI) works within the CCNR.
 Phase 1 had been completed with the report gazetted and published on the LTA website in 2016.
 The findings of the SI works (carried out following the report) were used to inform Phase 2 of the EIA.

-Phase 2 assesses the potential environmental impact of the construction and operations of the CRL as well as the required mitigation measures.
+Phase 2 zoomed into the potential environmental impact of the construction and operations of the CRL as well as the required mitigation measures.
 LTA sought inputs from, and engaged with, the relevant stakeholders as part of this process.
 This phase of the EIA has recently been completed and a comprehensive report on its findings was published.
 The report did not recommend a preferred alignment option.

 Gazette of the EIA (Phase 2) Report

 No decision on the alignment option has been made.
 The decision on the final alignment will eventually be made by the Government based on factors such as connectivity, travel times, costs as well as impact on home owners and the environment.